How to become a Talent Magnet for Gen Z

 Brand savvy, but online: 68% of Gen Z read three or more reviews before buying something for the first time with their own money.
 Decision making, whether it is purchasing a gadget or choosing the next employer, is heavily influenced by information available around them, often online information.
 Employers must tweak their employer branding initiatives to make their EVP visible on the right digital and social channels.

 The future talent strategy derives from these new workplace values and expectations.
 HR must curate personalized employee experiences which help diverse people gel well and work together, in the quest of the organizational goal.
 HR must cater to each of their unique needs, while maintaining an umbrella organizational culture.
 This is the key to unlock real value from a diverse employee population, so as to create a future-ready workplace.

-**To learn more about best practices and insights on TA (talent attraction), watch this space for the upcoming report (Titled: Not Another Employability Report) by Aon on Thursday, 12th December 2019.
+**To learn more about best practices and insights on TA (talent attraction), Download the report by Aon here.